bazsupport/dialogic-for-agmaker/README.md

 **Game Not Waiting for Dialogue?**
 - Make sure you're using "timeline_ended" signal detection
 - Check the signal is spelled correctly (no capital letters)
+- Consider saving a SignalDetected resource with the timeline_ended already typed in for ease of use

 ### 📚 Next Steps